ketil-malde/kmx/README.md

 Basically, --filter-bits lets you specify the granularity, and the partial indices are then numbered from zero to 2^b-1.
 Of course, if you have enough memory but would like to make use of more CPUs, just run all of these simultaneously.
-I encourage you to look at the script included, and modify it to suit your needs.
+I encourage you to look at the scripts included, and modify them to suit your needs.

 ## Testing